STUDENT TEACHING AWARD

 Heidi Gebauer

-(Lecturer with a Focus on Scientific Computing & Algorithmics, School of Engineering)
+(Lecturer with focus on Scientific Computing & Algorithmics, School of Engineering)

 Martin Brezina